Our complete team

 360 CEO | Principal Investigator

-Warren is an accomplished workplace investigator and leader in the areas of misconduct and harassment.
-Warren boasts over 20 years of practical experience in manager, director and senior consultant roles including Lead Workplace Investigator for the two largest employers in Saskatchewan − Saskatchewan Health Authority and University of Saskatchewan.
+Warren is an accomplished workplace investigator and leader in the areas of workplace and post-secondary misconduct and harassment.
+Warren boasts 20 years of practical experience in manager, director and senior consultant roles including Lead Workplace Investigator for the two largest employers in Saskatchewan − Saskatchewan Health Authority and University of Saskatchewan.

 Warren’s experience with executive coaching complement a well-rounded skillset with understanding the complexities of organizational and interpersonal workplace dynamics.
 Warren’s depth of experience allows him to provide expert advice to ensure highly charged workplace issues are dealt with sensitivity and fairness.
 An industry leader in the behavioural change arena, Warren is not only a reputable investigator, but also a sought-after presenter who energizes dialogues and engages thoughtfully and empathetically with difficult topic matters.

-Appointed by the Ministry of Health and Lieutenant Governor in Council, Warren has served as a Public Representative for the Professional Conduct Committee, Saskatchewan Society of Occupational Therapists.
-Further, Warren currently sits as the HR Chair on the Saskatoon City Hospital Foundation Board of Directors.
+Previously appointed by the Ministry of Health and Lieutenant Governor in Council, Warren has served as a Representative for the Professional Conduct Committee, Saskatchewan Society of Occupational Therapists.
+Further, Warren has sat as the HR Chair on the Saskatoon City Hospital Foundation Board of Directors.
 He has been awarded the prestigious Saskatchewan Health Care Excellence Award and has received commendations from the Saskatchewan Premier and Health Minister for his leadership with cultivating respectful spaces.

 Warren has found that organizations often underwhelm overwhelming behavioural problems; as such, a forward thinker and idea farmer, Warren is built for change.
 Whether intervening with extraordinary workplace events, conducting workplace investigations or facilitating a compelling workshop, Warren will inspire your employees and leaders to embrace the just, sustainable and kind workspaces that we all strive for; hence,“better lives at work.”

-Kurt is a lawyer and former executive holding Assistant Deputy Minister positions in the British Columbia and Alberta public services.
+Kurt is a lawyer, consultant and former executive holding Assistant Deputy Minister positions in the British Columbia and Alberta public services.
 Kurt has 30 years of experience in law and over 20 years in government, with 15 years as an executive leading transformative change in public service organizations.

 Andrew Bergen, MA, ACC